Jose-guer/TDLAS-WMS-Simulation-Code/README.md

 MATALB code for the simulation of molecular absorption spectra using the HITRAN and HITEMP databases.
 Code for the simulation of WMS harmonics using the calibration-free WMS model, and laser characterization examples with data are also included.

 ## Release date
-The code is still being prepared and documented as of Oct.
-29 - 2025, will be made publically available soon!
+The code is still being prepared and documented as of Nov.
+3rd - 2025, and will be made publically available soon!

 ## System requirements
 This code runs on MATALB in any operating system.
 The signal processing toolbox is required.